stevezieglerva/www.nerdthoughts.net/_drafts/devopsdays-rdu-2019.md

 #### *by Dave Rogers*

 Here's what I liked:
-- Very interactice session with the Story Time breaks to discuss deployment issues and feature flags with your seat neighbor
+- Very interactive session with the Story Time breaks to discuss deployment issues and feature flags with your seat neighbor
 - Last few slides summarizing common mistakes and good ideas

 ### [Build and Monitor Machine Learning Services in Kubernetes](https://drive.google.com/open?id=10n2aGAXUhDhjq-mZRXnd9GgQZDi5HWyV)
 #### *by Kirk Kaiser*
-I think confidently deploying and monitoring AI/ML services will become a huge focus area for organizations as they want the value of data science but with the deployment and testing rigors of engineering.
+I think confidently deploying and monitoring AI/ML services will become a huge focus area for organizations as they want the value of data science but with the deployment and testing rigor of engineering.

 Here's what I liked:
-- Description of the differences between AI/ML work and workloads from traditional appdev
+- Description of the differences between AI/ML work and workloads from traditional application development
 - Good list of deployment tools:
     - Kubeflow - ML toolkit for kubernetes
     - TensorRT - Inference server